 Blog post: 2 minute read

-To implement the Azure Information Protection (AIP) label classification scheme in your organization, there are several teams that need to come together to complete the required setup.
-For the technical team to configure AIP labels in the Azure Portal, they need some key pieces of information from the Information Management team.
+To implement a data classification scheme in your organization to be leveraged in either Azure Information Protection (AIP) or Sensitivity labels, there are several teams that need to come together to complete the required setup.
+For the technical team to configure AIP labels in the Azure Portal or Sensitivity labels in the Compliance Center, they need some key pieces of information from the Information Management team.

 I’ve prepared a OneNote notebook as a template for the two teams to collaborate on while they gather these key pieces of information.
 I’ve made it editable so feel free to not only download it (export to a .onepkg file format), but to also contribute to its content for anything you think is missing.
 My advice for your copy of the OneNote is to make it a living notebook where you not only document the original configuration for your own organization, but ongoing changes as they occur in your environment.